Rishabh-Kapri/Pennywise-Monorepo/README.md

-# Pennywise

-A full-stack personal finance management application inspired by YNAB, built to solve the problem of automatic transaction tracking in India where such services aren't readily available.

-## Overview

 Pennywise automatically extracts and categorizes financial transactions from email notifications, eliminating manual data entry.
 The project evolved from a Firebase-backed frontend-only application to a distributed system with Golang backend services and PostgreSQL database.

 ## Key Features